 Editing and proofreading fiddles with copy, revising recasts.
-One of our writers submitted a page with this paragraph.
-He is a fine writer but under deadline for this piece.
+A team member submitted a page with this paragraph.
+He is a fine writer but under deadline.
 I have more time as I am generally not doing original research and writing, rather, editing and revising material already written.

 Here’s the troublesome paragraph:

 “When you are in a difficult situation, you don’t want your lawyer to be inaccessible, unsympathetic, and only speaks in confusing legal jargon.
 You want legal service that’s not only effective but compassionate as well.
 That’s exactly the kind of service our clients get at Donovan and Reed.”